Organ Grinder Banner

 Carousel Organ Association of American

-The members of this organization are devoted to enjoying, preserving, and sharing knowledge of all outdoor mechanical musical instruments.
+The members of COAA are devoted to enjoying, preserving, and sharing knowledge of all outdoor mechanical musical instruments.
 They sponsor four or five large organ “rallies” each year.
-These events attract 20 to 40 or more instruments of all sizes and types and the events are free and open to the public.
-This link takes you to the current rally schedule.
+These rallies showcase 20 to 40 or more instruments of all sizes and types.
+The events are free and open to the public.

 Musical Box Society International